helm/community/helm-maintainers-onboarding-guide.md

 - All tests are passing for that PR (Circle is green)
 - The PR has one LGTM (small, medium) or two LGTMs (large).
 The GitHub Review tool is used to LGTM.
 - The PR's milestone is set to the current Minor or Patch release.
+Ensure that in the course of Minor and Patch release work, you never merge PRs labeled with the next Major version.
+For example, while v3 is the current Major version, we do not merge PRs labeled with [v4.x](https://github.com/helm/helm/pulls?q=is%3Aopen+is%3Apr+label%3Av4.x).
 - The DCO bot has passed for the PR.

 Miscellaneous rules: